umatthe/suska4/Configware/README.md

 - rbf - Files are loaded into the Configflash of the board, deleting the old Core.
 See the [howto-rbf](howto-rbf.txt) for details.

 ## What is new in the last version 260409
-- Bootdevice is now SCSI (as a normal).
+- Bootdevice is now SCSI (as a normal Falcon).
 No ACSI Boot anymore - needs a EmuTOS/TOS that boots from SCSI
 - Supports 16 ROM-Cartridges in Flash
 - Cartridge and OS Flash can now be erased in 512k segments.